leechy9/Soniferous/README.md

 Soniferous should be compatible with any WSGI server.
 The application entry point is `soniferous.wsgi` , and the application working directory should be set to `Soniferous/soniferous`.
 It has been tested on Gunicorn, mod_wsgi, uWSGI, and Django's built-in server.

-Note that uWSGI will occasionally generate a Content-Length mismatch error while serving music, which can cause skips in playback.
-This error has not be reproducible on any other WSGI servers.

 ## Usage ##

 ### Adding Music ###